 To take this a step further, assign students different perspectives to argue from during a discussion.
 These could be for or against a central argument, or you could have them role-play different parties that are common to a public debate: For instance, policymakers, scientists, and business leaders during a discussion about climate policy.

-Role-playing discussions like this encourages students to consider different perspectives and engage with arguments with which they may not personally agree.
+Role-playing discussions like this encourage students to consider different perspectives and engage with arguments with which they may not personally agree.

 To encourage meaningful participation from students, consider asking students to post less in online discussions — while taking more care to craft their posts.
 Setting guidelines of one or two sentences per post can encourage students to think more carefully about what they want to say.